thicodes/money-plan/README.md

 <p align="center">React + Relay project using concurrent mode to preload queries</p>

 <p align="center">
+  <a href="#stack">Why ?</a> •
   <a href="#stack">Stack</a> •
   <a href="#getting-started">Getting Started</a> •
   <a href="#contributing">Contributing</a> •
   <a href="#credits">Credits</a>
 </p>

+## **Why ?**

+Through my need to better organize finances I tried to find some platform that could help me.
+However, I found interesting features in some, limitations in others.
+Hence the Money Plan was born.
+Why not create your own, open source and use modern technologies?

 ## **Stack**